 Finally, the prenatal treatment with steroids of female fetuses at risk for being affected by congenital adrenal hyperplasia (with a positive family history) is entering a new era thanks to the possibility of making the diagnosis and determining the sex of the fetus on maternal blood sample before an amniocentesis can be performed.
 This will obviate the need to treat a large number of fetus who do not treatment either because they are not affected or males, since to be effective to prevent virilization, dexamethasone needs to be started before the 8th gestational week.

-Anterior Urethral Strictures in Children: Disease Etiology and Comparative Effectiveness of Endoscopic Treatment versus Open Surgical Reconstruction.
+Anterior Urethral Strictures in Children: Disease Etiology and Comparative Effectiveness of Endoscopic Treatment vs. Open Surgical Reconstruction

-The group from Salvador de Bahia led by U. Barroso Jr. presented a review of this topic in a clear and detailed fashion.
+The group from Salvador de Bahia led by Fuentes et al. presented a review of this topic in a clear and detailed fashion.
 Non-neurogenic bladder dysfunction is one of the most frequent problems confronting the pediatric urologist in everyday practice and is a confusing topic for the inexperienced.
 This article is very didactic and should serve as a guide for many starting a pediatric urological practice.

 The Future of Pediatric Urology

 Ransley with decades of experience and a leader in the field, shares with us his view of our specialty in the decades to come with the inevitable progress in robotic surgery and artificial intelligence, thus completing this update of progress in pediatric urology in the early twenty-first century.